reillo/laravel-tblist/README.md

         // then we need to assign an array to columnOrders
         $this->columnOrders = array(
             // ([table_without_prefix.])column_name => 'asc|desc'
-            'posts.post_title' => 'asc',
-            'posts.post_mime_type' => 'asc',
+            'users.username' => 'asc'
         );

-        // Sometimes we need to specifically select a column
+        // Sometimes we need to specifically select a column. this is
-        // this property accepts array of columns. this is the same
-        // with the value passed to $user->select(array()).
+        // the same with the array value passed to model select method.
         // (by default it uses array('*') to select all
         // $this->columnsToSelect = array('*');

     }

+    /**
+     * Set columns to display
+     *
+     * return void
+     */
     protected function setColumns()
     {
-        // the last but not the least, is to choose what columns should be displayed in the table.
+        // choose what columns should be displayed in the table.
         // For table display, we need to specify the column name for the result query.
         $this->columns = array(
             // '([table_without_prefix.])column_name' => array(